Role of Community Health Workers

 Take Action to Promote Heart Health in the Community

-Community Health Workers (CHWs) programs often include health education resources and training, shared learning, evaluation, and partnerships.
-Our health education materials are designed to be used by CHWs, who are trained to use them to help community members adopt heart healthy behaviors.
-The Heart Truth® offers a range of materials to support train-the-trainer efforts and direct community outreach, including detailed curricula, picture cards, heart-healthy cookbooks, and other health education materials.
+CHW programs often include health education resources and training, shared learning, evaluation, and partnerships.
+These resources are designed to be used by CHWs who are trained to use them to help community members adopt heart healthy behaviors.
+The Heart Truth offers a range of materials to support train-the-trainer efforts and direct community outreach, including detailed curricula, picture cards, heart-healthy cookbooks, and other health education materials.

 These resources are tailored to meet the cultural needs, health literacy, and language needs of diverse communities and help CHWs to:

-In addition to CHWs, other health and community professionals, such as registered dietitians, nutritionists, and nurses, can use these materials too.
+In addition to CHWs, other health and community professionals such as public health educators, registered dietitians, nutritionists, and nurses can use these materials too.